Meet Art-guide Reimundo. He works in Malaga’s old town with the highest concentration of museums

-MALAGA, SPAIN: “Picasso is still here, I feel he is still living with us”, art-guide Reimundo Mairate proclaims.
-Few tourists visiting the Costa del Sol realize that Malaga is a city of many museums, a city to admire art, learn and to be entertained by the art scene.
-With Reimundo as guide it seems like many of the great masters are still alive – at least compelling and vivid on the walls of Malaga’s many museums.
+MALAGA, SPAIN: “Picasso is still here, I feel he is still living with us”, art-guide Reimundo Mairate said.
+Still tourists visiting Costa del Sol don´t realize that Malaga is a city of many museums.
+This is a city to admire art, learn and to be entertained by the art scene.
+With Reimundo as guide it seems like many of the great masters still are alive.
+At least compelling and vivid on the walls of Malaga’s many museums.

 Picasso and Carmen Thyssen are just two of 28 museums, most of them concentrated in the historic quarter, making Malaga’s old town one of those with the highest concentration of museums.

 Picasso Museum of Malaga, Calle San Agustin 8.
 Closed on Mondays.

 Pablo Picasso was born in Malaga.
 He studied art in Madrid, and then moved on to Barcelona and Paris.
 There are a total of 233 pieces of art in the museum, many of them are ceramics.
 Picasso grew up in Plaza de la Merced, where his home is the Picasso Casa Natal Museum.